rjuju/pg_validate_extupgrade/README.md

       - mismatch found for Relation public.tbl2:
         - in attributes:
-          - mismatch for elem #0:
+          - mismatch for elem #1:
             - mismatch found for Attribute broken_id:
               - in attname:
                 - broken_id
                 + id

-          - mismatch for elem #1:
+          - mismatch for elem #2:
             - mismatch found for Attribute val:
               - in attcollation:
                 - upgraded has no value, while installed has